jcftang/ansible-openstack/README.md

 the current top level directory of this repo, the 'correct' thing should happen (I hope).
 There is also a small _runner.sh_ script which wraps up running a playbook with the vagrant private key.
-Some this could go into the ansible.cfg file.
-It is yet to be decided.
+Some this could go into the ansible.cfg file, it's there the runner script isn't needed but may be useful.

 ## Resources and references